ALTaylor33/jate/README.md

 Jate a text editor app that works as a pwa. https://holy-text-jate.herokuapp.com/
  ## Instructions
-hit the install button on the top left to download it to your desktop Uses IndexedDB to create an object store and includes both GET and PUT methods The application works without an internet connection Automatically saves content inside the text editor when the DOM window is unfocused
+Hit the install button on the top left to download it to your desktop.
+Uses IndexedDB to create an object store and includes both GET and PUT methods.
+The application works without an internet connection.
+Automatically saves content inside the text editor when the DOM window is unfocused.